 Habitat and Distribution: Found in treeless tundra extending through the Arctic regions (usually in coastal areas), including Eurasia, North America, Greenland and Iceland.

-Wild Diet: Small mammals, insects, berries, carrion, marine invertebrates, sea birds and fish
+Wild Diet: Small mammals (especially lemmings), insects, berries, carrion, marine invertebrates, sea birds and fish.

-Lifespan: About 5 years in the wild; over 10 years in zoos
+Lifespan: About 5 years in the wild; up to 15 years in zoos

 Reproduction: Arctic foxes are monogamous and usually mate for life.
-Females give birth each spring to a litter of up to 14 pups; the number of pups per litter varies with food availability.
-Pups are raised in the safety of their mother’s burrow and are independent within a few months.Behavior: Arctic foxes live in social groups consisting of one mating pair, their litter, and usually a few non-breeding helper females.
+Breeding season lasts from February-May.
+Females give birth each spring (late May/early June) to a litter of about 5-10 pups; the number of pups per litter varies with food availability.
+Pups are raised in the safety of their parents' burrow and are independent within about 6 months.Behavior: Arctic foxes live in social groups consisting of one mating pair, their litter, and usually a few non-breeding helper females.
 They take shelter in burrows that have multiple entrances.
 During the summer months when food is plentiful, they store surplus food in their burrows for later consumption.
 In blizzards, they tunnel under the snow to keep warm.